ranithebunny/ranithebunny/README.md

 ## About Me

-I’m an Information Systems student currently exploring different paths in tech, with a growing interest in **project management**.
+I’m an Information Systems student currently exploring different paths in tech.
 I’m still exploring what I want long-term, but I like learning and creating as I go .✦ ݁˖

 ---